Get 44% Off. Only $8.33/mo

 She actually wants me to eat more of these foods high in healthy fat to increase my cholesterol.

-These testosterone boosting healthy fats can include a combination of monounsaturated fat and saturated fat.
+These testosterone boosting healthy fats typically comprise a blend of monounsaturated and saturated fat.

-Drinking too much alcohol, especially beer, can increase the conversion of testosterone to estrogen.
+Excessive alcohol consumption, particularly beer, can elevate the conversion of testosterone to estrogen.

 This is not to say you can never drink alcohol, as I enjoy a few drinks per week.